New here? Read TOURING TERRAFORMED VENUS--and expect some shocks.

 Flying, sleeping, flying, sleeping, as the sun sets slowly behind us, we creep into Aphrodite's dry heart.
 The woods and snows slowly thin on the ranges looming above; the lakes shrink and the grassy shores turn dusty.
 In dusk, we fly on, grateful for the cooler air.
 Over the ridges to the north is grim Veden-Emma Desert, about the driest on Venus.
 Basins like this usually cup great lakes, but Veden-Emma is near the dry equator and cut off from sea-winds in all directions, so only a few salt ponds break the desert.
 It's a bad place to fly even at night, but deadly in sunlight--not so much for sheer heat, for it's high desert shaded by the rings, but because the few springs dry up during the week-long day.

 The name Onissya, by the way, comes from a second crater near the center of the lake, drowned too deep to form an island (I think).
-Many basins and plains never got assigned official names of their own; researchers focused on rugged features which stand out in radar scans.
-So I've had to name lakes and bays for craters they flooded.
+Many basins and plains have never been assigned official names of their own; researchers of my century were naturally focused on rugged features which stand out in radar scans.
+So many of these great lakes and bays are named for the craters they flooded.

-To the west loom the dark pine-topped ridges of Artemis Corona, but we have a side trip to make before going there--1000 km east and south, over steadily greener hills, past half a dozen of the Mayauel Lakes, including Mayauel itself--a mere 60 km wide and only 400 long!
+To the west loom the dark pine-topped ridges of Artemis Corona, but we have a side trip to make before going there--1000 km east and south, over steadily greener hills, past half a dozen of the Mayauel Lakes, including Mayauel itself ("My!
+A well!")--a mere 60 km wide and only 400 long!
 After Onissya, it's nothing.
-Still, this is one of Aphrodite's pleasanter regions--not spectacular, but with moderate rains, mild warm climate, and quite Terran landforms.
+Still, this is one of Aphrodite's pleasanter regions--not spectacular, but with moderate rains, quite Terran landforms, and a warm mild climate.

 Wide grassy plains surround Vishera's marshy shores.
 The coastal strip between the lake and the Aino Sea is a mix of woods and meadows, though inland, the land gets scrubby and dry before it rises to piny heights--the bent-back tail end of Dali Chasma, where it twists around the hills of Bona Carona.
-Remember it?
+Remember it from the East Aphrodite tour?
 We've nearly come full circle--minus a few hundred km.
 Sorry!
 It's hard to explore such a twisting, tricky supercontinent without meeting yourself now and then.

 We follow the south coast back toward Artemis in the predawn light.
 Here too, the gentle land feels unlike most of Aphrodite.
 Ahead is Naguchitsa Bay, a twisty triangle 600 km wide but narrow-mouthed, nearly blocked by Naguchitsa Island (250 km long) leaving east and west passages to the Aino Sea.
 West of the bay loom the dark pine-topped ridges of Artemis Corona--and this time, we climb over at sunrise, into another country.